-When the COVID-19 pandemic first shut down in-person learning, we knew education wouldn’t be the same.
-How could kids—especially younger kids in elementary schools—learn and socialize if they weren’t in a real classroom?
+When the COVID-19 pandemic first shut down in-person learning and forced kids in front of computer screens, we knew education wouldn’t be the same.
+How could kids—especially younger kids in elementary schools—learn and socialize when not in a real classroom?

 The goal of the Data4Kids project is to help educators prepare children to be better data users, stewards, and consumers.
 With support from the South Big Data Hub, the Urban Institute and our partners have created a set of tools and resources to help teach kids in primary and secondary school about data, data science, and data visualization in a virtual environment.
 We balanced our expertise in data science and data visualization with our partners’ expertise in conducting in-person and online instruction to children across the country.

-To assist educators in supporting students’ data science learning, we created five data stories educators can freely access and modify for their own uses and students’ experiences.
-Each story is a starter kit for educators at different levels: grades 3–5 (band 1), grades 6–8 (band 2), and grades 9–12 (band 3).
+To assist educators in supporting students’ data science learning, we created five “Data Stories” that educators can freely use and modify for their own uses and student experiences.
+Each story is a starter kit for educators at different levels–grades 3-5 (Band 1); grades 6-8 (Band 2); or grades 9-12 (Band 3).

-- Data: We provide data in three formats: Microsoft Excel, CSV, and Google Sheets.
+- Data.
+We have provided data in three formats: Microsoft Excel, CSV, and Google Sheets.

-- Data dictionary: Definitions for data values in each story are available in Microsoft Word and Google Doc formats.
+- Data Dictionary.
+Definitions for data values in each story are made available in Microsoft Word and Google Doc formats.